lydell/elm-version/README.md

 - It’s ugly and hard to read.
 - You might end up with accidentally using different versions of `elm-version` in CI vs your build scripts.
-- I’d recommend adding a sha256sum check to it (so you know that you get what you expected), which makes the oneliner even more complicated and error-prone.
+- I’d recommend adding a shasum check to it (so you know that you get what you expected), which makes the oneliner even more complicated and error-prone.

 By instead committing a copy of `elm-version`: